 Load Cycle & Temperature Measurement

-Figs. 3 and 4 schematically demonstrate the cable cross-section (e.g. 2500 mm2) and locations of measured temperature respectively.
+Figs. 3 and 4 schematically demonstrate the cable cross-section (e.g. 2500 mm2) and the locations of the measured temperature respectively.

-The experimental setup included a DC generator, an impulse generator and the test object – a 320 kV DC cable system including HVDC XLPE cable (copper conductor and XLPE insulation, nominal capacitance of 0.26 µF/km), two outdoor oil terminations and two pre-moulded joints with shield interruption.
-Figs. 5 and 6 show a schematic of the test circuit and an actual test set-up.
-Each test system was equipped its own divider to measure DC voltage (Divider 1 in Fig. 5) and SI/LI (Divider 3 in Fig. 5) respectively.
+An experimental setup included a DC generator, an impulse generator and a test object, which was a 320kV DC cable system including HVDC XLPE cable (copper conductor and XLPE insulation, nominal capacitance of 0,26µF/km), two outdoor oil terminations and two premoulded joints with shield interruption.
+A schematic test circuit and a photo of a real test setup are shown in Figure 5 and Figure 6 respectively.
+Each test system was equipped its own divider in order to measure DC voltage (Divider 1 in Fig. 5) and SI/LI (Divider 3 in Fig. 5) respectively.
 A combined divider (Divider 2 in Fig. 5) was applied to measure the superimposed withstand voltage subjected directly to the test object.

-A pair of spheres (diameter of 0.5 m, SG2 in Fig. 5) was installed in vertical position, the lower sphere directly fixed to the outdoor terminations.
+A pair of spheres (diameter of 0,5 m, SG2 in Fig. 5) was installed in vertical position, the lower sphere directly fixed to the outdoor terminations.
 The DC generator was also connected to the lower sphere with the protection water resistor (10 MΩ, R1 in Fig. 5) and the blocking impedance (35 mH, L1 in Fig. 5) in between.
 The upper sphere was separated from the lower sphere and the cable by an air gap and connected to the impulse generator.
-A surge arrester (A1 in Fig. 5) was installed for extra protection of the DC generator.
+The surge arrestor (A1 in Fig. 5 ) was installed for extra protection of the DC generator.

 Analysis of Measured Results

-The three measured voltages were obtained with three dividers D1, D2, D3 (see Fig. 5) during testing.
-The DC voltage measured by Divider 1 via a digital voltage meter and the full scale of DC voltage should be 320 kV.
-The SI/LI voltages were overserved by Divider 3 and the peak voltages should be 710 kV and 740 kV respectively (see Fig.7).
-DC voltage superimposes with the same polarity of SI as shown in Fig. 8.
-It was further found that DC voltage superimposes with opposite polarity SI and LI in Figs. 9 and 10 respectively.
+The three measured voltages were obtained with three dividers D1, D2, D3 (see Fig.5) during the testing.
+The DC voltage measured by the Divider 1 via a digital voltage meter and the full scale of DC voltage should be 320kV.
+The SI/LI voltages were overserved by the Divider 3 and the peak voltages should be 710kV and 740kV respectively (see Fig.7).
+DC voltage superimposes with same polarity of SI is shown in Fig. 8.
+It is further found that DC voltage superimposes with opposite polarity SI and LI in Figs, 9 and 10 respectively.

-As observed in Fig. 8, a systematic DC offset error occurs during the tests.
-Divider 2 was calibrated by DC voltage and Impulse voltages respectively.
+It is observed in Fig. 8, a systematic DC offset error occurs during the tests.
+The Divider 2 was calibrated by DC voltage and Impulse voltages respectively.
 For combined voltages, a correction factor is needed (i.e. a factor of 0,78).
 This offset leads to a difference of peak voltages of impulses measured by Divider 3 and Divider 2.

 It is noticed that, once the arc between the spheres was ignited, the voltage on the cable system followed the voltage at the terminal of the impulse generator.
 Thus the voltage on the cable system in extreme short time (hundreds or thousands of µs) discharged via impulse generator to extinguish voltage of the arc (visible in graphs), then it would take short recover time (few hundreds of ms) to recharge to the DC voltage (invisible in graphs due to limitation of data collection).
 In the meantime, the protection resistors sustained the full difference of impulse voltage and DC test voltage.